Hibis5946/Interactive-map-of-locations-extracted-from-the-haunted-places-dataset-using-NASA-JPL-MEMEX/README.md

 <br>cd GeoParser/Docker
 <br>docker-compose down

-Riskier if running other services with other dockers
+<br>Riskier if running other services with other dockers
-- Force-stops all running containers on your system, not just related to the GeoParser:
+<br>Force-stops all running containers on your system, not just related to the GeoParser:
 <br>docker stop $(docker ps -a -q)
-- Remove all containers:
+<br>Remove all containers:
 <br>docker rm $(docker ps -a -q)